State baseball: With the bat and the arm, Christian Hobbs lifts Millard South over the hump for Class A title

 “Nate, Caden and Braden had been great for us all year and we needed them to step up (because) it was getting a little thin in the bullpen,” Geary said.
 “All three of those guys stepped up big-time for us.”

-The Patriots finished as runner-up in both 2018 and 2019, with Millard West prevailing in an 11-inning thriller two years ago.
+The Patriots finished as runners-up in both 2018 and 2019, with Millard West prevailing in an 11-inning thriller two years ago.
 Now, Millard West is the team left ruing its runner-up finish.

 In his 11th year as Millard South’s head coach, Geary finally broke through for a long-awaited state title.
 With many former players turned assistant coaches in the dugout, the history behind their championship wasn’t lost on the current Patriots.